 What Should you Look for In a Spouse Long Term

-While its funny to think about ourselves growing older.
-To imagine our partners with wrinkles and wearing Depends.
-To see ourselves as grandparents or envision ourselves as the cute old couple who eat lunch every day on the park bench under the big Oak tree, it is certainly something that we should do.
-One day, no matter how hard we try to avoid it, no matter how young we think we are – we too – will be THAT couple.
-Wiping each other’s butts, pulling out nose hairs, helping one another shave our toes, bathing each other and sharing the marital bed with wrinkled bodies and soft skin that only age and experience can produce.
+While it’s funny to think about ourselves growing older, imagining our partners with wrinkles and wearing Depends, or seeing ourselves as grandparents – it’s certainly something we should do.
+One day, no matter how hard we try to avoid it, no matter how young we think we are, we too will be that couple.
+Wiping each other’s butts, pulling out nose hairs, helping one another shave our toes, bathing each other, and sharing the marital bed with wrinkled bodies and soft skin that only age and experience can produce.
 Will the love still be there?
 The passion?
 Will our partners still look as beautiful and handsome as they did on our wedding day?
 Will we look back at our wedding pictures and recognize the faces?
 Will we still be in love?
-If we are lucky, the answers to these questions will be YES.
-But only time has the answers to these questions.

 Share: